The Higher Education Classification of Subjects (HECoS)

 Subjects are persistent areas or branches of knowledge or learning that are studied in higher education.
 A new subject coding system - the Higher Education Classification of Subjects (HECoS) - has been implemented from 2019/20.

-The HECoS vocabulary is (at the current version 9) a single flat (non-hierarchical) list of 1,092 subject terms that ensures the categorisation of courses and modules is always performed at a consistent level.
+The HECoS vocabulary (the current version of which is 9.0) is a single flat (non-hierarchical) list of 1,092 subject terms that ensures the categorisation of courses and modules is always performed at a consistent level.

 The Office for Students (OfS) has produced mappings of HECoS and the Learn Direct Classification System (LDCS) to Price Groups to inform funding allocations.

 Mapping documentation produced and published by the Higher Education Funding Council for Wales.